rggassner/gassnerZabbixTemplates/ruckusZoneDirector/README.md

 ##  Items:

-Total Access Points
+-Total Access Points

-Total Rx/Tx Bytes
+-Total Rx/Tx Bytes

-Total Users
+-Total Users

 Low Level Discovery LLD for Access Points and SSIDS.
 Non normalized user count indexed by Group, Description and Access point name, to be used with Grafana.